Tamalckb531/mern-blog/README.md

 _**Showing post Functionality Frontend:**_

-1. Posts section is Dashboard sidebar will only show for the admin.
+1. Posts section in Dashboard sidebar will only show for the admin.
 2. It will render the DashPosts as per the tab
 3. DashPosts :
    1. It get the post with the current_User.\_id